Starbucks: Arizona State University

 In June 2014, Starbucks announced a partnership with Arizona State University (ASU) that would allow Starbucks employees in their Junior and Senior years of college to complete four years of college at Arizona State University's online program for only around US$23,000.
-Starbucks employees admitted into the program will receive a scholarship from the college, that will cover 44% of their tuition.
+Starbucks employees admitted into the program would receive a scholarship from the college, that would cover 44% of their tuition.
 The remaining balance and all other expenses would be paid by the student or through traditional financial aid.
 In April 2015, Starbucks and ASU announced an expansion of the College Achievement Program.
 The program would now allow all eligible part-time and full-time employees working in a U.S. Starbucks to enroll in the program for full-tuition reimbursement.
 After the completion of each semester, Starbucks reimburses the student their portion of the tuition.
 The student can then use the reimbursement to pay any loans or debt incurred during the semester.